vmonteco/YAPT/README.md

 ### How does it work?

-The programm forks and runs each case and for each function in a subprocess.
+The programm forks and runs each case and each function to compare in a subprocess.
 The output is captured and piped to parent process, just like the return value.
 These values are then interpreted and compared.
 If the subprocess exits with an error, then the exit status is interpreted.

 If every exit status was 0, leaks are tested after running every previous case directly in the parent process.